Process for Sainthood

 Medical and theological experts must carefully examine the evidence in order to pass judgment on the case.
-If judged positively by the members of the Congregation for the Causes of Saints, that judgment will be passed to Pope Benedict XVI, who alone makes the decision about beatifications and canonizations.
+If judged positively by the Congregation for the Causes of Saints, that judgment will be passed to Pope Benedict XVI, who alone makes the decision about beatifications and canonizations.

 It is for this reason that Reports of Favors attributed to the intercession of a candidate for canonization are so important.

 For Father McGivney, a healing through his intercession was reported early in the process, but in 2011 the Vatican Congregation judged it to not be miraculous in nature.
-Gratefully, there are other reports of miraculous events.
-Another possible miracle was reported in January 2012 and is currently under investigation.
+Another possible miracle was reported in January 2012 and is currently under investigation by the postulator.